PRATHAM-099/PRATHAM-099/README.md

 :calendar: It's been 19 years and I love the way life is treating me.

-:sparkles: My life has presented me with the best moments to smile about and the worst ones to learn.
+:sparkles: My life has presented me with the beautiful moments to smile about and the worst ones to learn.

 :man_technologist: Right now I'm just working on improving my coding skills.